peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

 <b>Return Value:</b>

-An arbitrary-precision number with the same value as this one but with certain trailing zeros removed from its mantissa.
+An arbitrary-precision number with the same value as this one but with certain trailing zeros removed from its significand.
 If  <i>ed1</i>
  is not-a-number (NaN) or infinity, it is generally returned unchanged.

 <a id="Xor_PeterO_Numbers_EDecimal_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>